phamquangsang661/FS2FE-Reminato-Testing/README.md

 If you run a docker instead of running, you still have to create **.env** file for each directory.

+For docker compose deploy, please create .env in root folder, by copy .env.example in root.
+Please ensuring all port expose suitable with your service, and connect with each other

 #### Back-end specific

 In back-end you have to run generate env to ensure typescript working correct, with the following command, it also will be auto running after npm install: